getify/Functional-Light-JS/ch3.md

 			fn( argsArr );
 ```

+**Note:** In Ramda, this utility is referred to as `unapply(..)`, being that it's the opposite of `apply(..)`.
+I think the "spread" / "gather" terminology is a little more descriptive for what's going on.

 We can use this utility to gather individual arguments into a single array, perhaps because we want to adapt a function with array parameter destructuring to another utility that passes arguments separately.
 We will cover `reduce(..)` in Chapter 8, but briefly: it repeatedly calls its reducer function with two individual parameters, which we can now *gather* together:

 ```js